+Tel: Fax:

-Tel: Fax: CERTIFICATE OF SERVICE
+CERTIFICATE OF SERVICE

 I certify that on July 15, 2019 I filed the foregoing using the Court's ECF system and that a copy was served on all current parties using that system.
-I further certify that I am filing four video exhibits to this Motion by personal delivery to the Clerk of Court because the ECF system could not accommodate

-U.S. mail on counsel for Defendants.
+I further certify that I filed four video exhibits to this Motion by personal delivery to the Clerk of Court because the ECF system could not accommodate them, and that these will be available to all parties through the Court's electronic docket and served by U.S. mail on counsel for Defendants.

-/s/ Elizabeth Bonham

-Elizabeth Bonham (0093733)
+/s/ Elizabeth Bonham Elizabeth Bonham (0093733)